 **This is the third annual Great Debate presented by SeaChange Capital Partners and Baruch College’s Center for Nonprofit Strategy and Management.**

-This program is also a part of Philanthropy New York’s PNY at 40: Reframing Philanthropy Series, following its 40th Year Annual Meeting:
+This program is also a part of Philanthropy New York’s Reframing Philanthropy Series, following its 40th Year Annual Meeting:

 - September 19 - Rob Reich vs. Phil Buchanan: Is Giving By The Wealthy A Good Thing?

-Criticism and self-reflection are running rampant in philanthropy.
+Criticism and self-reflection about the structures that are running rampant in philanthropy.
 Some have argued that philanthropy is an elite charade that is failing democracy.
 Others argue that it is a force for tremendous good if done right.

 Please join us for a debate on "Is Giving by the Wealthy a Good Thing?" between two leading thinkers in this area: Phil Buchanan (Giving Done Right) and Rob Reich (Just Giving).
 The debate will be moderated by Lorie Slutsky, President of the New York Community Trust.